 8. SBI Mutual Fund Manages the Fund

 The EPFO has selected the SBI mutual fund as the fund manager to invest in the stock market.
-Indeed the EPFO is investing in the ETFs of SBI mutual fund.
+EPFO is investing in the ETFs of SBI mutual fund.
 These ETFs are the SBI Nifty ETF and SBI Sensex ETF.
 The EPFO chose SBI to manage its corpus because it is charging mere 5 paise for investment of Rs 100.
 It means EPFO is spending Rs 2.5 Crore as the charges of fund management.

 9. It Gives Stability to Stock Market